WBK-Robotics/industrial-assembly-taskboard/source/robotic_instructions_elastic_deformation.rst

 A spring must be compressed and inserted into two circular holders on the assembly component.
 The relaxed length of the spring is longer than the available space, so the spring must be compressed during placement.
 This task introduces the challenge of manipulating compliant objects that resist deformation and may slip or move unpredictably when compressed.

-The difficulty for the robot is to maintain control of the spring while compressing it and to position it accurately within the holders.
+The difficulty for the robot is to maintain control of the spring while compressing it and positioning it accurately within the holders.
 The robot must also ensure that the spring remains in place after release, as improper placement can cause the spring to pop out or not be fully seated.

 .. image:: images/spring_placement_finished.png